tomoki171923/terraform-aws/README.md

 # terraform

-This repository is the AWS Infrastructure as Code using Terraform.
+This repository is the AWS Infrastructure as Code by Terraform.